 In general words, dependency is the state of existence of a thing or an item when its stability depends on another thing or item (or any other resource).
 You may come across a slightly different definition of dependencies, but the essence will remain the same.

 In the world of project management, the definition of dependency looks somehow different.
 A dependency in project management is a logical relationship between two tasks or activities when the completion/initiation of one task is reliant on the completion/ initiation of the other.
 The main idea is that one activity depends on the other.

 The following terms are typically associated with project dependency management:

-- Constraint – a restriction that determines the boundaries when the task has to be completed.
+- A constraint is a restriction that determines the boundaries when the task has to be completed.
 It can be driven by a shortage of time, a lack of money or other resources, or even a lack of expertise.
 There are 3 constraints in classic project management: cost, time, and scope.

-- Critical path is the longest unbroken chain of sequential activities or dependent tasks.
+- A critical path is the longest unbroken chain of sequential activities or dependent tasks.
 Altering the duration of completion of the items in any way significantly impacts the deadline of the project.
 That leads to possible violations.

 Why dependency management is critical?
 It is simple: if you do not care enough about dependency management, your project can go sideways fast.
 For example, what if your task can’t start as planned because the one it was dependent on wasn’t finished in time?